kasev/theos/README.md

 * download or clone the repository
 * move to the `scripts` subfoldeer and run the Jupyter notebooks following their numbering
+* we recommend to use a virtual environment with packages from `requirements.txt`

 ---